-Interest on long-term debt decreased approximately \$1.1 million.
+Interest on long-term debt decreased approximately \$1.3 million.
 The decrease is the result of lower interest rates obtained from several bond refundings in recent years.

 Infrastructure and economic development activity consists of grants paid to projects, binding commitments as well as the contributions for the required State match for the federally sponsored Drinking Water Treatment Revolving Fund and the Clean Water State Revolving Fund.
-The current year disbursement of State Matching funds was approximately \$2.22 million allocated to the Drinking Water Treatment Revolving Fund and \$6.38 million was allocated to the Clean Water State Revolving Fund.
-As of year-end, the Council has 62 binding commitments for water and wastewater projects.
-These include 22 loans and 40 grants for which the funds are committed and not disbursed as described in Note 15 to the financial statements.
+The current year disbursement of state matching funds was approximately \$8,622,300 allocated to the Drinking Water Treatment Revolving Fund and \$9,635,400 was allocated to the Clean Water State Revolving Fund.
+As of year-end, the Council has 114 binding commitments for water and wastewater projects.
+These include 24 loans and 90 grants for which the funds are committed and not disbursed as described in Note 15 to the financial statements.
+Council has 8 binding commitments for economic development projects, which includes 6 loans and 2 grants.